trungdv-fabbi/trungdv-fabbi/README.md

 <img width="100%" src="https://github-readme-stats.vercel.app/api/top-langs/?username=trungdv-fabbi&show_icons=true&theme=cobalt&layout=compact">

 ## 🌤️ Weather conditions today in Ha Noi:
-- Clear +25°C 54% ↖10km/h
+- Clear +23°C 69% ↖9km/h

 ## 🌟 Quote of the day:
-Decide whether or not the goal is worth the risks involved.
-If it is, stop worrying.
+Expect the best of yourself, and then do what is necessary to make it a reality.
--Amelia Earhart
+-Ralph Marston